 iii.
 Disclosure of any parameters not determined in a formulaic fashion in the projection of statutory reserve of payout annuity benefits in the future.

-h.
+g.
 GMIB and GMWB Utilizations – Description and listing of GMIB and GMWB utilization assumptions (such as rates and withdrawal/income amounts), including:

 Formulas used to set the assumptions.